vivinano/MudaeAutoBot/README.md

 I will update this readme if needed

 I will make Updates or try to add features that the public wants only up until it is no longer fun

+as for changes I will try to make I will try to add a simple way to change settings for the program so even someone with no knowledge about python can use it